 Front face of the Childrens Hospital

-University of Pittsburgh is one of twenty-two type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
+University of Pittsburgh is one of seventeen type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by Ingrid Libman, MD, PhD, the TrialNet team at University of Pittsburgh is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.
 Our center is located at the Children's Hospital of Pittsburgh of UPMC.

 Our Team